The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

 \begin{expl} We revisit Example~\ref{expl:fin-dual}.
 Consider again the conjunctive query

 There is a finite dual $\bB$ of $\mu$ with domain $\{0,1\}$ which is finitely bounded homogeneous, as described in Example~\ref{expl:fin-dual}.
 That example also describes a valued structure $\Gamma$ which is actually $\Gamma(\bB,\emptyset)$.
 Let $\omega$ be the fractional cyclic operation given by $\omega(\min) = \omega(\max) = \frac{1}{2}$.
-Since $\Aut(\Gamma)$ is trivial, $\omega$ is canonical.
-The fractional operation $\omega$ improves both valued relations $R$ and $S$ (they are \emph{submodular}; see, e.g.,~\cite{KrokhinZivny17}) and hence is a canonical cyclic fractional polymorphism of $\Gamma$. \end{expl}
+The fractional operation $\omega$ improves both valued relations $R$ and $S$ (they are \emph{submodular}; see, e.g.,~\cite{KrokhinZivny17}) and hence is a cyclic fractional polymorphism of $\Gamma$.
+Combining Theorems~\ref{thm:fin-vcsp-tract} and \ref{thm:fin-dual}, Example~\ref{expl:fin-dual-rev} reproves the results from \cite{Resilience} (without multiplicities) and \cite{LatestResilience} (with multiplicities) that the resilience problem for this query is in P. \end{expl} In the following example we generalize the approach from Example~\ref{expl:fin-dual-rev}; tractability for this class of resilience problems in set semantics was proved in~\cite{Resilience} and in bag semantics in~\cite{LatestResilience}.